FormidableLabs/react-swipeable/README.md

 We previously had issues with chrome lighthouse performance deducting points for not having passive option set so it is now on by default except in the case mentioned above.

-If, however, you really **need** _all_ of the listeners to be passive (for performance reasons or otherwise), you can use the `touch-action` css property instead, [see below for an example](#how-to-use-touch-action-to-prevent-scrolling).
+If, however, you really **need** _all_ of the listeners to be passive (for performance reasons or otherwise), you can prevent all scrolling on the swipeable container by using the `touch-action` css property instead, [see below for an example](#how-to-use-touch-action-to-prevent-scrolling).

-### Browser Support

-The release of v6 `react-swipeable` we only support browsers that support options object for `addEventListener`, [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#Browser_compatibility).
-Which mainly means `react-swipeable` does not support ie11 by default, you need to polyfill options.
-For example using [event-listener-with-options](https://github.com/Macil/event-listener-with-options).

-### Version 6 Updates and migration
+### Version 7 Updates and migration

-If upgrading from v5 or later please refer to the release notes and the [v6 migration doc](./migration.md)
+If upgrading from v6 refer to the release notes and the [migration doc](./migration.md).

-v6 now only exports a hook, `useSwipeable`.

-If you would like something similar to the old `<Swipeable>` component you can recreate it from the hook.
-There are examples in the [migration doc](./migration.md#swipeable-component-examples).

 ## FAQs